Odd Man Out – Growing Older Alone

 Sunday’s Sore Reminder

 No other day of the week is like Sunday afternoons.
-The lazy day of rest used to turn into the day from hell for me.
+The lazy day of rest used to turn into a day from hell for me.

 A few months ago, in conversation with a colleague, also single, and close to my age, asked me, “Do you ever feel lonely on Sundays?”
 I knew exactly how she felt.
 I told her, “Oh, indeed, Sundays were my lonely companion for years.
 But not so much anymore.”